soapisnotfat/experience-extraction-from-gameplay-video/README.md

 ## Getting Started

-This is the repo for the skyrim dataset experiment
+This is the repo for the gwario dataset experiment

 ### Prerequisites